koljahuang/kolja_aws/README.md

 ## 🔐 Security

-This project includes several security features to protect sensitive information:

-### Protected Data Patterns
+With the new interactive configuration system, security is greatly simplified:

+### Security Benefits
-- Real SSO URLs (e.g., `https://d-xxxxxx.awsapps.com/start`)
+- **No sensitive data in repository**: All SSO URLs and configuration entered interactively
-- AWS directory IDs (e.g., `directory/d-xxxxxx`)
-- Access tokens and secret keys
-- Real passwords and credentials

-### Security Scripts
-- `scripts/setup-git-hooks.sh` - Sets up Git pre-commit hooks
-- `scripts/sanitize-config.py` - Sanitizes configuration files

-### Git Hooks
-The pre-commit hook automatically:
-- Prevents committing sensitive files
+- **No configuration files to secure**: Eliminates the risk of accidentally committing sensitive information
-- Scans for sensitive patterns (URLs, tokens, keys)
-- Provides clear error messages when sensitive data is detected
+- **Clean git history**: No need for sanitization scripts or git hooks
+- **Simple and secure**: No complex security setup required

 ### Best Practices
-1. Keep 'xxx' placeholders in committed files
-2. Replace placeholders locally with your real SSO URLs
-3. Run `./scripts/setup-git-hooks.sh` after cloning
-4. Git hooks will automatically prevent committing real sensitive data
+1. Use the interactive prompts to configure SSO sessions - no files to manage
+2. All sensitive data stays local in your `~/.aws/config` file
+3. Review generated AWS profiles in `~/.aws/config` after running `kolja aws profiles`
+4. The repository contains no sensitive information by design

 ## 🤝 Contributing